OK HOSA By-Laws

 Section 1.
 Elected Officers

 a.
 A President and Vice President shall be elected by the Voting Delegates of the combined Secondary and Postsecondary Divisions at the annual Fall Leadership Conference.
+There will be two candidates for the President/Vice President positions.
+The President/Vice President candidate with the higher number of votes will assume the President position and the candidate with the lower number of votes will assume the Vice President position.

 Section 2.
 A State HOSA Advisor shall be appointed by the State Supervisor of the Health Careers Education Division.
 The State Advisor shall serve as the business manager of HOSA.